-This is a Russian logging program -- the interesting thing about this is that I had no contact with the author.
+This is a Ukranian logging program written by Vladimir Kovrizhenko (UR5EQF SK 04/19/2014) from Dnepr.
+The interesting thing about this is that I had no contact with the author.
 It does use my DLL for sending data to the pskreporter website.

 There is a version of a Windows API specification

 that can be used to submit the data records.

 that can be download.
 This includes the documentation, DLL, header file, etc. This should

 be easier to use than generating the protocol directly.
 There is also a Delphi wrapper